daviscook477/logistic-tanks/README.md

 ## TODO
 1. Turns out the only type of tank we can't have is active provider tank.
 Storage and buffer tanks can be used without trouble if the chests are *always* filtered - i.e. it will need a system to destroy/create the chest when the filter changes in the GUI
-2. Test to ensure no crashes or wonky behavior with multiple fluid networks.

 ## Credits
 1. [test447](https://mods.factorio.com/user/test447) - code, minibuffer mask, tech icon